Skip to Content

 It could be difficult to get a mortgage before a divorce is final.
 Temporary support amounts could change.
 Also, you may not have six months of alimony or child support receipt.

-Still, it’s worth talking to a lender ahead of time to make sure you are collecting the right documentation leading up to your loan application.
+Still, it’s worth talking to a lender ahead of time to ensure that you are collecting the right documentation for your loan application.

 Recent Divorce or Separation

-It could be difficult to use support or maintenance payments to qualify for a mortgage with a recent divorce or separation.
+Using support or maintenance payments to qualify for a mortgage with a recent divorce or separation could be difficult.

-As mentioned, you need to document six months of full, on-time payments.
-Waiting until your sixth payment to apply could be the best way to increase chances of approval.
+As mentioned, you must document six months of full, on-time payments.
+Waiting until your sixth payment to apply could be the best way to increase your chances of approval.

 Child Support for Older Children